gtanev/binary-tree-roll/README.md

 Binary tree roll is an operation by which a binary tree is restructured in such a way that its topology or graphical representation appears to be rolled at a 90 degree angle, either in a clockwise or a counter-clockwise direction.
 The two directions produce two inverse variants of the roll operation, a clockwise (CW) and a counterclockwise (CCW) roll.
-A major consequence of this operation is that two of the depth-first traversals of the rolled binary tree are identical to another two traversals of the original binary tree.
+A major result of this operation is that two of the depth-first traversals of the rolled binary tree are identical to another two traversals of the original binary tree.

 We can define the CW and CCW roll functions in terms of the preorder, inorder, and postorder traversal functions of the original (T1) and the rolled (T2) tree, as follows:

 - **CW(T1)** = T2 ⇔ (inorder(T1) = preorder(T2) ∧ postorder(T1) = inorder(T2))
 - **CCW(T1)** = T2 ⇔ (preorder(T1) = inorder(T2) ∧ inorder(T1) = postorder(T2))